kubernetes/enhancements/keps/sig-network/20180612-ipv4-ipv6-dual-stack.md

 NodePort reservations will apply across both families.
 That means a reservation of `NodePort: 12345` will happen on both families, irrespective of the IP family of the service.
-A single service which is dual stack may use the same NodePort on both families.  `kube-proxy` will ensure that traffic is routed according to the families assigned for services.
+A single service which is dual-stack may use the same NodePort on both families.  `kube-proxy` will ensure that traffic is routed according to the families assigned for services.